Overview

 Bradycardia can be a serious problem if the heart rate is very slow and the heart can't pump enough oxygen-rich blood to the body.
 If this happens, you may feel dizzy, very tired or weak, and short of breath.
 Sometimes bradycardia doesn't cause symptoms or complications.

 A slow heart rate isn't always a concern.
-For example, a resting heart rate between 40 and 60 beats a minute is quite common during sleep and in some people, particularly healthy young adults and trained athletes.
+For example, a resting heart rate between 40 and 60 beats a minute is common in some people, particularly healthy young adults and trained athletes.
+It also is quite common during sleep.

-If bradycardia is severe, an implanted pacemaker may be needed to help the heart maintain an appropriate rate.
+If bradycardia is severe, a pacemaker may be needed to help the heart beat at an appropriate rate.

 Symptoms

-A slower than typical heartbeat (bradycardia) can prevent the brain and other organs from getting enough oxygen, possibly causing these signs and symptoms:
+A slower than typical heartbeat is called bradycardia.
+If the slow heartbeat stops the brain and other organs from getting enough oxygen, symptoms may include:

 When to see a doctor

-Many things can cause signs and symptoms of bradycardia.
-It's important to get a prompt, accurate diagnosis and appropriate care.
-See your health care provider if you are concerned about a slow heart rate.
+Many things can cause symptoms of bradycardia.
+It's important to get a fast, accurate diagnosis and appropriate care.
+Make an appointment for a health checkup if you are worried about a slow heart rate.

 If you faint, have difficulty breathing or have chest pain lasting more than a few minutes, call 911 or emergency medical services.